 AFCS began as a hugely successful pilot project of the National Marriage Guidance Council (now Relate) set up in Bradford in 1983 to assess the need for marriage counselling in South Asian communities.
 It then branched off and was registered as an independent national family counselling service in 1985.
 New offices were set up in London in 1986 and Birmingham in 2008.

 The founder of AFCS is Rani Atma.
 It is run by an elected Management Committee whose present Chairman is Fawzia Samad.
 The Director of AFCS is Kulbir Randhawa who is responsible for the overall running of the service.

-Through our work with communities of South Asian origin, we have identified several areas which have directed how we operate both within those communities and with statutory and government agencies.
+Through our work with communities of South Asian origin we have identified several areas of concern, which have directed how we operate both within those communities and with statutory and government agencies.

 In 1986, AFCS organised a seminar in Bradford on ‘Runaway Asian Girls’, which was attended by a number of statutory and voluntary agencies.
 The seminar highlighted the issue of young British Asian women being forced into marriage, taken out of Britain and abandoned in the Indian Subcontinent.
 At that time, once a young woman was out of the UK, she was effectively on her own, without easy access to the consular services normally available to UK nationals abroad.
 In 2001, AFCS helped the Foreign and Commonwealth Office (FCO) to establish a special unit to deal with forced marriages.
 An AFCS counsellor was seconded to the FCO for 5 years to provide specialised counselling for this issue.